-This guidance discusses special category data in detail.
-Read it if you have detailed questions not answered in the Guide, or if you need a deeper understanding of the conditions for processing special category data to help you comply in practice.
+This guidance discusses criminal offence data in detail.
+Read it if you have detailed questions not answered in the Guide, or if you need a deeper understanding of the rules for processing criminal offence data to help you comply in practice.
 It is aimed at DPOs and those with specific data protection responsibilities in larger organisations.

-If you haven’t yet read the 'in brief’ page on special category data in the Guide to Data Protection, you should read that first.
+If you haven’t yet read the ‘in brief’ page on criminal offence data in the Guide to Data Protection, you should read that first.
 It introduces the topic and sets out the key points you need to know, along with practical checklists to help you comply.

-What are the rules on special category data?
+What are the rules on criminal offence data?

 - What is the combined effect of these rules?